Share |

 ‘As well as providing the expert teaching and support for academic success, we provide an array of excellent opportunities for students to develop their passions and explore new possibilities.
 There is no typical d'Overbroeck’s student or single experience here, and we value the distinctiveness of every person.
 Our exciting learning environment is characterised by a shared love of learning, with our brilliant teachers encouraging curiosity, innovation and compassion.
 The broad and fulfilling opportunities here ensure that students can build the skills, discipline and character needed for their futures, while also inspiring a lifelong love of learning.’

 A brief description of the Senior School.
-This is the secondary school branch of the d’Overbroeck’s family of sites for students in year groups 7–11.
+This is the secondary school branch of the d’Overbroeck’s family of sites for students in Year groups 7–11.
 It is co-educational, and also boasts a range of opportunities for students.
 Here you will find a broad range of GCSE subjects on offer, along with non-academic co-curricular activities, and pastoral care.
+We offer the Higher Project Qualification (HPQ) to stretch able students in Year 10.
 We are Oxford’s only fully co-educational independent school from age 11 through to Sixth Form.
 Our aim is for every one of our students to meet his or her personal potential.
 That journey begins aged 11 in Year 7 (or aged 13 in Year 9 for those joining us from Prep schools), where this potential is identified, challenged and given every opportunity to grow.
 At the heart of our ethos is the knowledge and celebration of each of our students as an individual.
 Our consistently proven academic excellence comes as a result of this ethos, as does our community of students who are engaged, happy and at ease with themselves and their peers. d’Overbroeck’s has always been a place of positive relationships and shared purpose; a place where academic and extracurricular achievement, personal development and hearty laughter all come on the same wavelength.

 A brief description of d'Overbroeck's International.
 This part of the school is made up of students generally aged 14–16 years from all over the world, who choose to study with us in our vibrant and friendly school.
 We help students to prepare for academic success in the English education system on one of our IGCSE programmes, and in a small, caring atmosphere.
 Our specialist teachers will help students to improve their spoken and written English and teach them a full range of academic subjects.
 English as an Additional Language, non-academic co-curricular activities, TRACK (Theory of Research, Active Citizenship and Knowledge), and Sixth Form and University Progression are just some of the options available to international students who join us.
 Students will receive pastoral care throughout their time with us, to make sure they receive the support they need academically and in their co-curricular pursuits.
 Students coming from abroad will be warmly welcomed and there are opportunities for them to mix with British students through activities that interest them.
 Trips and excursions relating to British heritage are also on offer, allowing students to learn more about British culture and history.